Ups & Downs

 What this actually means is that when you dealt with it before, you were able to deal with it on a partial level, but there may be more to it.
 It’s like pulling out a vine.
 You think you’ve got the roots pulled out, and you come back and the vine has grown up again.
 Well, it doesn’t mean that you can never conquer the vine.
 It just means you didn’t get all the roots.
 So you dig around a little bit more.

-Years back we had a very persistent vine down in the southeast corner of the monastery.
+Years back, we had a very persistent vine down in the southeast corner of the monastery.
 We arranged for somebody to go down and dig it out, and we thought it had been taken care of.
 Then a few months later we went back, and it was spreading all over the place again.
 We had somebody else to go down and dig it out.
-And again it came back again.
-Finally, we had a group of people coming down from Vancouver, and so I said, “Okay, see if you can get the whole root system this time.”
-And it was huge, about the size of a child, but they were able to get everything out, and the vine never came back.
+It came back again.
+Finally, we had a group of people coming down from Vancouver, so I said, “Okay, see if you can get the whole root system this time.”
+It was huge, about the size of a child, but they were able to get everything out, and the vine never came back.

 So if you see something coming back, remind yourself: “Okay, I didn’t get everything the last time.
 Let’s go back and look at it again.”
 This is where the image of the mind as a committee comes in useful: You were able to take care of some of the committee members, but others are still active.
 They may have been quiet the last time you went through, but now they’re showing that they’re still there.
 It’s time to go back and look at the situation more carefully.

 It’s also important to remember that discernment is not just a matter of knowing what’s skillful and what’s not skillful.
 It’s also a matter of learning how to talk yourself into doing what’s skillful, and talking yourself out of doing what’s unskillful.
 In other words, it’s strategic.